refact0r/monkeytype-themes/README.md

 ## Component Themes

-These are themes only change one specific part of Monkeytype and can be used together with other themes.
+These are themes that only change a specific thing and can be used together with any other theme.

 ### Base